alces-software/flight-appliance-docs/docs/source/getting-started/deployment/openstack/galaxy/heat-deploy-galaxy-cluster.rst

 1. From the ``Overview`` tab of your stack, make a note of the cluster master node public IP address displayed, e.g. ``10.77.0.100``
 2. SSH to the public IP address as the ``alces`` administrator account - together with your previously selected OpenStack keypair, e.g. ``ssh -i ~/.ssh/openstack_key.pem alces@10.77.0.100``
 3. Once your environment has finished configuring - the Galaxy appliance will display a system-wide prompt, alerting you the configuration has finished
-4. Run ``alces about environment`` to gain access information for your Galaxy web browser, including administrator username and password.
+4. Run ``alces about node`` to gain access information for your Galaxy web browser, including administrator username and password.
 A sample output would look like the following:

 .. code-block::

-    [root@galaxy(cluster1) ~]# alces about environment
+    [root@galaxy(cluster1) ~]# alces about node
           Clusterware release: 2016.01
              Public host name: cluster1-c6ece10c.cloud.compute.estate
              Clusterware name: cluster1-c6ece10c